 With its strong economy and advanced technological capabilities, South Korea is one of Germany’s main trading partners in East Asia and the third most important market for German goods in Asia after China and Japan.
-Germany is South Korea’s most important European trading partner with a bilateral trade volume of 30.2 billion US dollars in 2020.
+Germany is South Korea’s most important European trading partner with a bilateral trade volume of some 31.4 billion euro in 2021.
 There are some 500 German companies or firms with German equity participation operating in South Korea, employing a local workforce of approximately 100,000.

 South Korea is a global leader in information and communication technology and an important partner for research cooperation.
 In terms of cultural exchange, German classical music is held in high regard in South Korea, while K-pop and K-drama are becoming more and more popular among the young generation in Germany.